Access and Safety in European Cities

 - Workshop on "Improving Transport Planning and Investment Through the Use of Accessibility" |

-This project is part of a collaboration between the International Transport Forum and the Centre for Entrepreneurship (CFE) at the OECD.
+This project is part of a collaboration between the International Transport Forum and the Centre for Entrepreneurship, SMEs, Regions and Cities (CFE) at the OECD.
 It is funded through a grant from the European Commission's Directorate-General for Regional and Urban Policy.